-7 Conclusion
+5 Conclusion

 In this paper, we present a formal approach to synthesizing autonomous vehicle control in presence of perception uncertainty.
 Chance constrained temporal logic (C2TL) is proposed to capture correctness specifications in the presence of uncertainty.
-Our technique relies on approximating the probabilistic C2TL specification constraints with conservative deterministic constraints, and then, solving the control problem using quadratic cone programming.
 The autonomous vehicle control synthesized by our technique is guaranteed to satisfy the probabilistic specifications, as demonstrated in several case studies.